pmuelle2/documentation_augmented_ecospheres/source/documentation.rst

 Documentation
 =============

-Find short documentations to the following topics:
+This is a collection of short documentations and linklists to the following topics:

 .. toctree::
    :maxdepth: 2